Waterville Public Library

 At our original location, the Waterville Public Library and partners are delighted to announce that that StoryWalk® at the North Street Community Connector Trail in Waterville, Maine has a new book installed!!
 The North Street Community Connector Trail StoryWalk® starts at the trailhead across the street from Quarry Road in Waterville.

-And the Rotary Clubs of Waterville Noon and Waterville Sunrise, and the Waterville Public Library are delighted to announce a second Waterville StoryWalk® location at Reed Field!
-Located at 58 Drummond Avenue in Waterville, visit Reed Field to enjoy a stroll along a wooded area and read The Roar written by Eoin McLaughlin and illustrated by Polly Dunbar.
+In addition, the Rotary Clubs of Waterville Noon and Waterville Sunrise, and the Waterville Public Library are delighted to announce a second Waterville StoryWalk® location at Reed Field!
+Located at 58 Drummond Avenue in Waterville, visit Reed Field to enjoy a stroll along a wooded area and read How to Say Hello to a Worm by Kari Percival.
 Reed Field is located on the corner of Armory Road and Drummond Ave, adjacent to Waterville's George J. Mitchell School and Educare campus.

 “The Waterville StoryWalk® launch is a marvelous demonstration of positive outcomes made possible through partners coming together to empower people and strengthen community,” said Tammy Rabideau, Library Director.